-United Utilities Water (UUW) is currently finalising its Water Resources Management Plan 2024 (WRMP24).
-Once approved, the WRMP24 will set out a long-term, best value and sustainable plan for water supplies in the North West.
+United Utilities Water (UUW) has finalised its Water Resources Management Plan 2024 (WRMP24).
+The WRMP24 sets out a long-term, best value and sustainable plan for water supplies in the North West.
 The WRMP24 plans for an adequate supply to meet demand from 2025 to 2050 and beyond, and a supply system that is resilient to drought.
-WRMPs are reviewed on a rolling five-year basis, with UUW's most recent plan being published in 20192.
+WRMPs are reviewed on a rolling five-year basis, with UUW's most recent plan being published in 2019.